-Madalah is a not-for-profit organisation that offers secondary and tertiary education scholarships for Indigenous students, primarily from remote and regional communities, to WA’s leading boarding schools and Australian universities.
+Madalah Limited is a not-for-profit organisation that offers secondary and tertiary education scholarships for Indigenous students, primarily from remote and regional communities, to WA’s leading boarding schools and Australian universities.
 Madalah secondary scholarships provide support to students from Years 7 to 12.
-These scholarships are administered by Madalah on behalf of the Department of the Prime Minister and Cabinet.
-Hale is a partner school with Madalah and enrolled students may be eligible.
+These scholarships are administered by Madalah on behalf of the National Indigenous Australians Agency (NIAA).
+Hale is a partner school with Madalah and therefore enrolled students may be eligible.

 Since 2019, Hale has been recognised as a top tier Microsoft Surface Lighthouse School.
 This is the highest level of recognition possible from Microsoft for Australian schools, and means we are now part of an exclusive cohort of schools delivering outstanding learning using Microsoft Surface devices.
 This recognition also comes with new levels of collaboration, support and resources from Microsoft, which benefit our students, staff and the wider school community.